Sniff 'n' the Tears: Formation and initial success (1973–1979)

-The 1980s
+1980s

-For the group's second album, 1980's The Game's Up, the band line-up consisted of Roberts, Netto, Dyche, South, and new keyboard player Mike Taylor.
+For the group's second album, 1980's The Game's Up, the band's line-up consisted of Roberts, Netto, Dyche, South, and new keyboard player Keith Miller.
 At this point the group had no permanent drummer, and a variety of session drummers were used.

 The Game's Up yielded no hits, and Netto left the group to establish a solo career, taking Dyche with him.
 This left Roberts as the sole remaining original member of Sniff 'n' The Tears.
 He decided to press on, and recruited Les Davidson as the group's new guitarist and added Jamie Lane as the permanent drummer.
 This five piece line-up (Roberts, Davidson, Lane, South and Taylor) recorded two albums: Love/Action (1981), and Ride Blue Divide (1982).
-Again no hits were spun off from these albums, and after having been dropped by Chiswick Records, the group broke up in 1983.
+Again no hits were spun off from these albums, and after the contract ended with Chiswick Records, the group broke up in 1983.

-Singer and songwriter Paul Roberts went on to make two solo albums for Sonet Records: City Without Walls (1985) and Kettle Drum Blues (1987), while Loz Netto issued singles like "Fade Away" and "We Touch" (the latter song turning up in an episode of the Miami Vice television show).
+Singer–songwriter Paul Roberts went on to make two solo albums for Sonet Records, City Without Walls (1985) and Kettle Drum Blues (1987), while Loz Netto issued singles such as "Fade Away" and "We Touch" with the former being a No. 82 hit on the Billboard Hot 100 and the music video having some airplay on MTV in 1983 while the latter song turned up in an episode of the Miami Vice television show.